- 180 credits

-We aim to inspire and equip students from a broad range of design and innovation backgrounds to apply design thinking methodologies in order to answer the challenges of technological, social and environmental futures in commercial, social and public contexts.
-Using a human centric approach to systems, technology and societal trends, the programme delivers the practical tools, the intellectual frameworks and the professional practice required to deliver transformational change.
+We empower students from diverse design and innovation backgrounds to answer the challenges of technological, social and environmental futures in commercial, social and public contexts.
+Using a human-centric approach to systems, technology and societal trends, we deliver the practical tools, the intellectual frameworks and the professional practice required for you to deliver transformational change in the world.

 Students have access to the College’s workshops, with traditional facilities for woodworking, metalworking, plastics and resins, including bookable bench spaces.
 Computer-driven subtractive milling equipment is available, as well as additive rapid prototyping.

 Our alumni form an international network of creative individuals who have shaped and continue to shape the world.
 Click on each name to find out more.

 Student and aumni stories